 With tick season in full swing here on the North Shore, we are reminded Lyme Disease is most commonly contracted in May and June.
 Now is the time to prevent against the disease and in these times of skepticism over the disease, reducing your exposure to the source of the problem is the best medicine.
 This means eliminating and controlling deer ticks on your property and protecting yourself properly when venturing into unprotected areas.

 Mosquito Squad of the North Shore is waging war on the fight against Lyme Disease in the North Shore area of Massachusetts.
 Our tick control program is focused on eliminating your exposure to potentially infected ticks within your yard.
-We combine tick tube implementation with our highly effective barrier spray program to eradicate ticks within your treated area.
+We combine tick tube implementation with our highly effective barrier treatment program to eradicate ticks within your treated area.
 Our proven combination targets ticks at various stages of their life cycle and can reduce the amount of ticks that could be carrying Lyme Disease in your yard by up to 90%.

 Contact Mosquito Squad of the North Shore today to learn more about our effective tick control program and spread the word to your friends and neighbors because communication is the key to raising the awareness and success of reducing the cases of Lyme Disease here in Massachusetts.